Thai-Inspired Ground Turkey Larb Salad with Sriracha, Mint, Cilantro, and Peanuts (Video)

 - Mince the shallot, garlic, and jalapeno pepper, and chop the mint and cilantro (or green onion.)

-- Mix together the lime juice, fish sauce, sweetener, and Sriracha Sauce (affiliate link) to make the dressing.
+- Mix together the lime juice, fish sauce (affiliate link), sweetener, and Sriracha Sauce (affiliate link) to make the dressing.

 - Use a large spoon to mix the garlic, shallots, and jalapeno into the ground turkey.